About Me

 I grew up in Southwestern Argentina, in the Patagonia region (no, nowhere near close to the breathtaking Andes or the deep blue waters of the Atlantic Ocean where elephant seals, orcas, and whales bring the landscape to life).
 I later moved to Córdoba, right in the center of the country, where agriculture, manufacture, and multiple universities create a weird blend of progressive and conservative forces that work as a microcosm of the country as a whole.
 In 2016 I moved to the U.S., arriving at the Ohio State University to pursue my MS and PhD.
 I received my PhD in Environment and Natural Resources in June 2021.
 In my dissertation, I focused on using large amounts of textual and network data to study environmental policy preferences and behavior among actors involved in climate change and hydraulic fracturing policy in the U.S.

 In July 2021, I started a job at the University of Michigan School for Environment and Sustainability as a Postdoctoral Research Fellow, within the Western Forest and Fire Initiative.
-I am currently using computational social science and network analysis approaches to understand the complex adaptive system and challenges facing human communities and forests in the Western U.S.
+I am currently using computational social science and network analysis approaches to understand the complex adaptive system and challenges facing human communities and forests in the Western U.S. I continued working on these complex issues as a Postdoctoral Research Fellow in the Department of Human Dimensions of Natural Resources, where I was also the instructor of record for the entry-level course Human Dimensions of Natural Resources Management.